 Who can join?

 Expat Club welcomes everyone who feels like joining an open-minded international group of expats and Belgians.
-Most of our participants are 30-65 years old with some younger and some older, and work in a variety of fields (EU, NATO, NGO, diplomacy, corporate, academics).
+Most of our participants are 30-65 years old with some younger and some older, and work in a variety of fields (EU, NATO, NGO, diplomacy, corporate, academics and freelancers).

-- All ages, including children (minimum 8 years advised due to topic)
+All ages, including children (minimum 8 years advised due to trip theme)

 Expat Club welcomes families on board.
 For this trip, however, be aware that the operas are long and possibly boring.
 Please contact us before making a reservation, so we can give you a proper discount and can assign the right rooms for you.